Anthranilate 1,2-dioxygenase (deaminating, decarboxylating)

-The 5 substrates of this enzyme are anthranilate, NADH, NADPH, H^{+}, and O_{2}, whereas its 5 products are catechol, CO_{2}, NAD^{+}, NADP^{+}, and NH_{3}.
+The four substrates of this enzyme are anthranilic acid, reduced nicotinamide adenine dinucleotide (NADH), oxygen, and a proton.
+Its products are catechol, carbon dioxide, oxidised NAD^{+}, and ammonia.
+The enzyme can also use nicotinamide adenine dinucleotide phosphate as a cofactor.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of two atoms o oxygen into the other donor.
+This enzyme is an oxidoreductase which uses molecular oxygen as oxidant and incorporates its atoms into the product.
 The systematic name of this enzyme class is anthranilate,NAD(P)H:oxygen oxidoreductase (1,2-hydroxylating, deaminating, decarboxylating).
 Other names in common use include anthranilate hydroxylase, anthranilic hydroxylase, and anthranilic acid hydroxylase.
-This enzyme participates in 3 metabolic pathways: benzoate degradation via hydroxylation, carbazole degradation, and nitrogen metabolism.
-It employs one cofactor, iron.
+It participates in three metabolic pathways: benzoate degradation via hydroxylation, carbazole degradation, and nitrogen metabolism.
+It requires ferrous iron.